 Shop Related Products

-- Dig holes and plant the bulbs 1–2" deep and 6” apart.
-In soft soils, these little bulbs can often be dropped into a hole made with your finger or the end of a stick.
+- For outdoor landscape planting, find a location with well-drained soil and plenty of sunlight.
+Dig holes and plant the bulbs 1–2" deep and 2–4" apart.
+In softer soils, these little bulbs can be dropped into holes made with your finger or the end of a stick.
 Poke, drop, cover, next.